He Chengyao

 He Chengyao (何成瑤; born 1964) is a Chinese artist residing in Beijing, China.
 Her artwork explores nudity, mental illness, memory, and mother-daughter relationships through performance, photography, and video.
-Her work has been widely exhibited in China, Italy, Japan, South Korea, United Kingdom, and the United States.
-She is well known for her performance pieces Opening the Great Wall (2001) and 99 Needles (2002).
+Her work has been widely exhibited in China, Italy, Japan, South Korea, the United Kingdom, and the United States.
+She is well known for her performance pieces, Opening the Great Wall (2001) and 99 Needles (2002).

 Biography

 He was born in 1964 in the Sichuan province in China.
 He's parents worked in a pottery factory in Rongchang (present-day Chongqing) and, when He was conceived, the factory ordered He's parents to have an abortion because they were unmarried.
 However, they decided to keep her and as a result He's parents were both fired.
-He's mother was nineteen when she gave birth to He and the couple subsequently had two more children.
+He's mother was nineteen when she gave birth to him and the couple subsequently had two more children.

 During He's childhood, the Cultural Revolution gained momentum and He's father was imprisoned for his political views.
 This left He's mother to raise the children on her own.
 Having faced years of humiliation from giving birth out of wedlock, He's mother was left with no job and a jailed husband and began suffering from considerable mental distress.
 He's mother started to strip in public, causing her children discomfort and shame.
-He speculates that her mother was predisposed to mental illness as her grandfather also suffered from similar mental distress.
+He speculates that her mother was predisposed to mental illness, as her grandfather also suffered from similar mental distress.

 He taught mathematics at an elementary school for three years before attending the Sichuan Fine Arts Institute, where she trained as an oil painter.
 There, she met a painter whom she eventually married.
 She graduated from the Sichuan Fine Arts Institute in 1989.
 She then worked briefly as an art teacher, before becoming a full-time oil painter.
 She gave birth to a son in her twenties.

-Feeling increasingly dissatisfied by her life in Chongqing, He moved to Beijing in 2000.
+Feeling increasingly dissatisfied with her life in Chongqing, He moved to Beijing in 2000.
 She entered an introductory contemporary art (dangdai yishu) course at the Central Academy of Fine Arts in Beijing, and graduated in 2001.
 There, she was inspired by the art theories she was introduced to, and created her first piece of contemporary artwork, Hair (2001).

 In 2006, He began making documentary films about families who suffer from mental illness in her hometown.
 She wanted to present an honest depiction of the lives of families who are marginalized and neglected by society.
 Families Affected by Mental Illness premiered in 2007 at the Zendai Museum of Modern Art in Shanghai.
 He expressed in an interview, “I hope people can pay attention to the children from poor families and those who suffer from mental illness.
 I myself came from that kind of family.”
-After the local government watched He's interviews, the families were given a stipend.
+After the local government watched his interviews, the families were given a stipend.

 From April 2012 to May 2013, He lived in a Tibetan Buddhist monastery.
 In Tibet, she volunteered as a teacher, and was heavily influenced by Buddhist teachings.
 Afterwards, she described her artistic process as "a kind of self-cultivation".